Mind–body dualism: Replies

 The Stanford Encyclopedia of Philosophy and the New Catholic Encyclopedia provide two possible replies to the above objections.
 The first reply is that the mind may influence the distribution of energy, without altering its quantity.
 The second possibility is to deny that the human body is causally closed, as the conservation of energy applies only to closed systems.
 However, physicalists object that no evidence exists for the causal non-closure of the human body.
 Robin Collins responds that energy conservation objections misunderstand the role of energy conservation in physics.
 Well understood scenarios in general relativity violate energy conservation and quantum mechanics provides precedent for causal interactions, or correlation without energy or momentum exchange.
 However, this does not mean the mind spends energy and, despite that, it still doesn't exclude the supernatural.

 Another reply is akin to parallelism—Mills holds that behavioral events are causally overdetermined, and can be explained by either physical or mental causes alone.
 An overdetermined event is fully accounted for by multiple causes at once.
 However, J. J. C. Smart and Paul Churchland have pointed out that if physical phenomena fully determine behavioral events, then by Occam's razor an unphysical mind is unnecessary.

-Robinson suggests that the interaction may involve dark energy, dark matter or some other currently unknown scientific process.
-However, such processes would necessarily be physical, and in this case dualism is replaced with physicalism, or the interaction point is left for study at a later time when these physical processes are understood.
+Howard Robinson suggests that the interaction may involve dark energy, dark matter or some other currently unknown scientific process.

 Another reply is that the interaction taking place in the human body may not be described by "billiard ball" classical mechanics.
 If a nondeterministic interpretation of quantum mechanics is correct then microscopic events are indeterminate, where the degree of determinism increases with the scale of the system.
 Philosophers Karl Popper and John Eccles and physicist Henry Stapp have theorized that such indeterminacy may apply at the macroscopic scale.
 However, Max Tegmark has argued that classical and quantum calculations show that quantum decoherence effects do not play a role in brain activity.
-Indeed, macroscopic quantum states have only ever been observed in superconductors near absolute zero.

 Yet another reply to the interaction problem is to note that it doesn't seem that there is an interaction problem for all forms of substance dualism.
-For instance, Thomistic dualism doesn't obviously face any issue with regards to interaction.
+For instance, Thomistic dualism doesn't obviously face any issue with regards to interaction, for in this view the soul and the body are related as form and matter.